Xerox DocuShare: Architecture and features

-DocuShare has been noted for the simplicity of its UI and administration.
+A 2005 article in InfoWorld reported that DocuShare 4 was simple to use but still delivered solid document and file management.

-DocuShare is a multi-tier, Java SE-based (rather than Java EE) platform with an architecture and developer environment that allows interoperability.
+DocuShare is a multi-tier platform based on Java SE rather than Java EE, with an architecture and developer environment that allows interoperability.
 The platform uses a Tomcat server and various OEM engines including Autonomy Corporation's (for indexing, eForms and BPM) and records management from IBM.
-Xerox has built out the technology components using a Java SE architecture and adding workflow and search engines.
-It also contains wiki, blog and comment features, for social networking.
-For imaging, it includes a content intake manager (an XMl Parser), ability to e-mail directly to a DocuShare collection, scan cover sheets (with DataGlyph technology formerly in the Xerox FlowPort and PaperWorks products), and an OCR engine optional add-on (provided by Nuance).
+It uses a Java SE architecture with added workflow and search engines.
+It also supports wiki, blog, and comments for social networking.
+For imaging, it includes a content intake manager (an XMl Parser), ability to e-mail directly to a DocuShare collection, scan cover sheets (with DataGlyph technology formerly in Xerox FlowPort and PaperWorks), and optional Nuance optical character recognition (OCR).

-The Autonomy search engine is used to search for documents and metadata (formerly a Verity search engine was used).
+A Verity search engine was used to search for documents and metadata, later replaced by the Autonomy search engine.

 Terminology

-In DocuShare, a "collection" is a folder for the storage of information.
-Multiple collections can be nested inside each other to form a tree.
+In DocuShare, a "collection" is a folder for storing information.
+Multiple collections can be nested to form a tree.

 Workflow/BPM

 Content Rules are pre-defined workflows that have been implemented into the product UI.
 The content rules can perform specific functions on a collection or document.
-They allow a lay user to pre-define a workflow by stepping through a process that will take place when a specific event happens: for example, if a document moves into a collection, the workflow can move it to another area, perform OCR, and perform steps based on the document’s contents.
+They allow a user to pre-define a workflow by stepping through a process that will take place when a specific event happens: for example, if a document moves into a collection, the workflow can move it to another area, perform OCR, and perform steps based on the document's contents.

-To create more complex workflows, the DocuShare Developer Environment provides a Workflow software developer’s kit (SDK) and design tool.
+The DocuShare Developer Environment provides a Workflow software development kit (SDK) and design tool for creating more complex workflows.

 Imaging

-As of 2007, Xerox DocuShare has a front end imaging component in Scan Cover Sheets, which use proprietary DataGlyph technology.
+As of 2007, Xerox DocuShare had a front end imaging component in Scan Cover Sheets, which use proprietary DataGlyph technology.
 An Extensible Interface (EIP) connector is also provided for Xerox MFP scanning.
 (EIP provides direct access to a repository from the touch panel of a Xerox MFP.)
 DocuShare can also be used with third party imaging tools including ABBYY, Pharos, Kofax, Cardiff Teleform, SRC Conveyor, WaterWare ScanManager, Polgroup StrategicValueWare, NSI AutoStore, Xerox Smart Document Travel, SRC File Clerk, ScanFlowStore, eCopy, Visioneer OneTouch, EzeScan, Nuance PaperPort, and DSI Software Systems.
 These systems and others connect DocuShare with multi-function printers (MFPs) and scanners.

+Security

+DocuShare supports security as required by the government and companies.
+All versions have enterprise-level security for privacy, compliance and data security.

+The UK government produced a detailed description of all aspects of DocuShare, including security and asset protection.